enespolat24/enespolat24/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-A backend developer with a passion for building scalable and reliable systems using Go, Java and Node.JS.
+A backend developer with a passion for building scalable and reliable systems using Go and Java.
 I have experience working with a variety of programming technologies

 While I primarily focus on Backend Engineering, I've also taken an interest in Platform Engineering